Blue

 “I feel that - although the circumstances in which we attend Peep aren’t the best - it has had such a great impact on us.
 Initially I felt it was going to be condescending, but after attending the first session I soon realised the benefit of it.
 I’ve seen how much it helps my partner interact with our son.
 The activities and tasks that fathers often don’t take part in, like crafts and messy play, he has been able to experience.
 I’ve also learnt from it, the in‑depth details of children’s learning is really interesting.
 Most of all it has helped keep a bond between father and son, giving them both time to play, learn and interact, and I feel this will be very beneficial for when he comes home.”

-“This Peep project is about preventing future victims.”
+“This Peep project is also about preventing future victims.”

-Maree Todd, Scottish Minister for Children and Young People, visited one of the sessions in December 2018.
-She was very positive about the encouragement, praise, nurture and strong relationships that she saw, about the emotional literacy displayed in the fathers’ written portfolios, and about the likely lasting benefit for the families.
+When Maree Todd visited one of the Peep sessions she was very positive about the encouragement, praise, nurture and strong relationships that she saw.
+She was also impressed by the emotional literacy displayed in the fathers’ written portfolios, and about the likely lasting benefit for the families.

 Feature box colour: